Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/AIEngineMLArchitecture.md

 # AI Engine-ML Architecture

 ## Introduction

-Versal™ AI Edge ACAPs have been develop to target any applications at the edge where balancing performance and power consumption, low latency, size and thermal constraints, and safety and reliability are paramount.
+The Versal™ AI Edge Series has been develop to target any applications at the edge where balancing performance and power consumption, low latency, size and thermal constraints, and safety and reliability are paramount.

-As the Versal™ AI Core series they contain also an array of SIMD VLIW DSP processors but with different functionality.
+Like the Versal™ AI Core Series, it also contains an array of SIMD VLIW DSP processors but with different functionality.

 ![AI Engine-ML overview](images/AIE-ML-Overview.png)